Enosh-P/hunt-bird-mlagents-different-reinforcement-learning-algorithms/README.md

 2. The agent is provided with a ammo pallet containing 10 ammo initially.
 3. Hitting the Bonus Target provides an extra ammo
 4. Reloads when there is no bullet.
+5. Agent Enters No Shoot Zone when it has no bullet or when there no bird visible.

 ### Reward Function: